Frequently Asked Questions

-How do I keep up-to-date with consultations on the Local Plan?
+How do I keep up-to-date with the Local Plan process?

 If you do not wish to comment on the emerging Local Plan, but want to receive updates, please contact the Council on 01992 564517 (between 10am and 4pm) or email LDFconsult@eppingforestdc.gov.uk, and your details will be added to our consultee database.

 When will the Local Plan be adopted?

 We anticipate that the Local Plan will be adopted as the statutory Development Plan for the District in Spring 2019, subject to the outcome of the Examination process.

 The timetable is set out within the Council’s Local Development Scheme.
 The further the Local Plan progresses towards Examination and Adoption, the greater material weight that can be afforded to it in planning decisions.

 I have a question that is not answered on this page.
 Can I get an answer to my question?

 Yes – please contact the Council on 01992 564517 (between 10am and 4pm on weekdays, or leave a message outside these hours) or email LDFconsult@eppingforestdc.gov.uk and we will be happy to help.
 We will endeavour to respond to your question as quickly as we can.

 Can I get a copy of the document in an alternative format?

 Yes.
 If you need copies of any of the documents in large print, braille or in another language, please contact us on 01992 564517 (between 10am and 4pm on weekdays, or leave a message outside these hours) or email LDFconsult@eppingforestdc.gov.uk.